-Minimu Number Certificate Certificate of Advanced Professional Studies in Education er of S Credit Total Notional Study Time

-Certificate15 weiCertificate of Advanced Professional Studies15 wei

-Certificate of Advanced Professional Studies 15 we eks

-60 credits 600 hours

-in Education eks 120 1200 hours

-credits

-Certificate in Professional Development 15 we eks 120 1200 hours

-credits

-Certificate of Extension Studies 15 we eks 120 1200 hours

-credits

-Certificate in Education Learning and Skills 30 we eks 120 1200 hours

-credits 10001

-Certificate of Higher Education 30 we eks 120 1200 hours

-Dialana alia credits 0000 h avura

-Diploma 60 we eks 200 credits 2000 hours

-Diploma in Extension Studies 30 we oko 240 2400 hours

-Diploma in Extension Studies 50 web eks credits 2400 110015

-Diploma in Professional Studies 30 we oke 240 2400 hours

-GNG credits 2400 110013

-Diploma of Extension Studies 30 we eks 240 2400 hours

-0110 credits 2100 110010

-Diploma of Higher Education 60 we eks 240 2400 hours

-credits

-Foundation Degree 60 we eks 240 2400 hours

-credits

-Degree 90 we eks 300 3000 hours

-credits

-Honours Degree 90 we eks 360 3600 hours

-credits

-Graduate Certificate 30 we 60 credits 600 hours

-Graduate Diploma 30 we eks 120 1200 hours

-credits

-Postgraduate Certificate in Education 36 we eks 120 1200 hours

-Professional Oradusta Ostificata is 00.00 - 1 credits 1000 h avera

-Professional Graduate Certificate in 36 we eks 120 aradita 1200 hours

-Education aka credits 1200 hours

-Postgraduate Certificate Learning and Skills 30 wee CK2 120 credits 1200 hours

-Postgraduate Certificate 15 we oks 60 credits 600 hours

-Postgraduate Diploma 30 we 120 1200 hours

-010 credits 1200 110013

-Masters Degree 45 we eks 180 1800 hours

-credits

-Integrated Masters Degree 480 4800 hours

-credits

-B12.2R The normal maximum period for completion of an award shall be determined by the assessment regulations for that award, including the maximum permitted opportunities for assessment.

-- B12.3R For awards which are recognised or accredited by professional bodies, where specific maximum registration periods may be required in order to safeguard continuing currency of knowledge and its application in a professional context - B12.4R The maximum period within which a student may complete the route to a specified award including permitted reassessment may also be constrained by limitations on the life span of a module or group of modules in order to safeguard the currency of knowledge and/or by the availability of resources to deliver a module or group of modules. - B12.5R The period of study for an award may be shorter or longer than the normal expectation stated in the regulations for the award depending on whether a student enters with knowledge or skills higher or lower than those specified for the award and on the rate of progress through the award
+Award Minimum Number of Weeks Credit Total Notional Study Time

+Certificate 15 weeks 60 600

+credits hours

+Certificate of Advanced Professional 15 weeks 120 1200

+Studies in Education credits hours

+Certificate in Professional Development 15 weeks 120 1200

+credits hours

+Certificate of Extension Studies 15 weeks 120 1200

+credits hours

+Certificate in Education Learning and 30 weeks 120 1200

+Skills credits hours

+Certificate of Higher Education 30 weeks 120 1200

+credits hours

+Diploma 60 weeks 200 2000

+· credits hours

+Diploma in Extension Studies 30 weeks 240 2400

+· credits hours

+Diploma in Professional Studies 30 weeks 240 2400

+· credits hours

+Diploma of Extension Studies 30 weeks 240 2400

+· credits hours

+Diploma of Higher Education 60 weeks 240 2400

+credits hours

+Foundation Degree 60 weeks 240 2400

+credits hours

+Degree 90 weeks 300 3000

+, and the second credits hours

+Honours Degree 90 weeks 360 3600

+credits hours

+Graduate Certificate 30 weeks 60 600

+credits hours

+Graduate Diploma 30 weeks 120 1200

+• credits hours

+Postgraduate Certificate in Education 36 weeks 120 1200

+credits hours

+Professional Graduate Certificate in 36 weeks 120 1200

+Education credits hours

+Postgraduate Certificate Learning and 30 weeks 120 1200

+Skills credits hours

+Postgraduate Certificate 15 weeks 60 600

+credits hours

+Postgraduate Diploma 30 weeks 120 1200

+credits hours

+Masters Degree 45 weeks 180 1800

+credits hours

+Masters by Research 52 weeks 180 1800

+credits hours

+Integrated Bachelor/Masters Degree 120 weeks 480 4800

+credits hours

+- B12.2R The normal maximum period for completion of an award shall be determined by the assessment regulations for that award, including the maximum permitted opportunities for assessment. - B12.3R For awards which are recognised or accredited by professional bodies, where specific maximum registration periods may be required in order to safeguard continuing currency of knowledge and its application in a professional context. - B12.4R The maximum period within which a student may complete the route to a specified award including permitted reassessment may also be constrained by limitations on the life span of a module or group of modules in order to safeguard the currency of knowledge and/or by the availability of resources to deliver a module or group of modules. - B12.5R The period of study for an award may be shorter or longer than the normal expectation stated in the regulations for the award depending on whether a student enters with knowledge or skills higher or lower than those specified for the award and on the rate of progress through the award.